 This was just about the only thing that bothered me during our recent Airbnb stay.
 There were very few dishes.
 And I’ve heard the advice to declutter your dishes until you have one of each kind for the number of people in your home.

 Conceptually, I get it.
 If you don’t have a dishwasher this may be a great solution.
 It keeps dishes from piling up as you are forced to wash them after each meal to have them available for the next one.

 However, we own a dishwasher and I like using it.
 I don’t like handwashing any more dishes than I absolutely have to.
 I almost never hand wash our plates, bowls, or cups because it feels inefficient.

 We own 12 place settings and I’ve even thought about moving it up to 16.
 Our dishes are Corelle, which means they’re thin and stack well so they don’t take up tons of space.

 They are also difficult to break or chip.
 We’ve had them for over a decade with 2 kids and have never broken a dish or had one chip (and yes some have been dropped).

-Our dishes made my list of best products that have simplified my life because of their durability and that they take up less space in the dishwasher and the cupboards.
+Our dishes made my list of best products that have simplified my life because of their durability and because they take up less space in the dishwasher and the cupboards.